tcolgate/tcolgate.github.io/content/blog/newest.md

 The SAX and [ISAX2](http://www.cs.ucr.edu/~eamonn/iSAX_2.0.pdf) papers give some example values for the quantization bands they found effective.

+This is easier to visualize.
+The example data is blatantly rigged for demonstrative purposes.
+(We assume downsampling has already occurred).

+{{< figure src="/img/paa/paa.fig1.png" >}}
+{{< figure src="/img/paa/paa.fig2.png" class="right" >}}
+{{< figure src="/img/paa/paa.fig3.png" class="right" >}}

+For each quantized value we assign a letter, A for the lowest band, H for the highest, in the example (rather conveniently), both would encode to "BBBFGGFE".
+In practice, many of the spikes, errors, or drop offs in traffic result in drop and jumps in traffic that correlate well.

-After some experementation I eventually implented, and successfully used this technique using a tool called [lookalike](https://github.com/tcolgate/lookalike), developed for Cacti.
+After some experimentation I eventually implemented, and successfully used this technique using a tool called [lookalike](https://github.com/tcolgate/lookalike), developed for Cacti.

-I toyed with ideas for implementing a similar solution for OpenTSDB, and InfluxDB, but neither's internals made it particularly easy (the latter used a map/reduce model internally that proved tricky, the former is written in java)
+I toyed with ideas for implementing a similar solution for OpenTSDB, and InfluxDB, but neither had internals that  made it particularly easy (the latter used a map/reduce model internally that proved tricky, the former is written in java)

 ## Prometheus Implementation